 “I had never considered the construction industry as a potential area to seek a marketing job within until I started working part-time at KR Group.
 Working for KR Group has changed my perspective of the industry and has provided me with invaluable skills and knowledge for the future and for my course at university, as well as showing me the endless opportunities and roles that the industry can provide.”

 KR Group are also currently hosting two Business Foundation Apprentices (from Aboyne Academy) and hosted one last year in Accounting from Mackie Academy, as one of the few companies to commit to this programme during the pandemic.
 The team have been supporting the FA’s virtually to provide them with training, experience, and insight into the many facets of the construction industry.

 As well as working externally with young people, KR Group also strive to nurture their staff – team members receive extensive CPD training and are supported with their learning and development goals, from attending training courses to in-house work experience.

 Despite KR Group’s national growth, busy work schedules and the Covid-19 pandemic, it shines through that people are and will always be at the heart of their business.
 While in-person events are currently on hold, the company will continue to adapt and overcome to provide support to young people in the North-East.

 If you would like to know more about KR Group, please visit www.krgrp.co.uk or contact them on 01358 788907.

-KR Group Limited is a steel, cladding and solutions company specialising in steel fabrication and installation, cladding installation, project management solutions and challenging contracts.
+KR Group is a steel, cladding and solutions company specialising in steel fabrication and installation; cladding installation; manufacture and install of sheet metal products; project management solutions and plant hire/maintenace.